DangHTo/PasswordCracker/README.md

-Eclipse pydev program, to crack passwords
+Eclipse pydev program, which tries to crack passwords based on a user-supplied dictionary file.
+Does not have web scraping and is not automatic, it was just for practice on writing an efficient algorithm for longer length passwords.